 Cash in banks earns interest at the respective bank deposit rates.
-Cash equivalents are shortterm, highly liquid investments that are made for varying periods of up to three (3) months depending on the immediate cash requirements of the Group, and earn interest at the respective short-term rates.
+Cash equivalents are short-term, highly liquid investments that are made for varying periods of up to three (3) months depending on the immediate cash requirements of the Group, and earn interest at the respective short-term rates.

-The range of annual interest rates of the cash equivalents follows:
+The range of annual interest rates of the cash equivalents follow: